Random interpolation in the Nevanlinna and Smirnov classes and related spaces: Introduction

 In \cite{hartmann2004} the authors provided a complete characterization of free interpolating sequences for the Nevanlinna and Smirnov classes, using the function $\varphi_\Lambda : \bD \to \bR$ defined as

 As it turns out, the characterization of deterministic interpolating sequences is related to harmonic majorants.
 Given a finite measure $\mu$ on $\bT$, we define the harmonic function

 A function $u$ defined on $\bD$ is said to admit a positive harmonic majorant if there is a positive finite measure $\mu$ on $\bT$ such that $u\leq P[\mu]$ on $\bD$.
 If $d\mu=w dm$, with $w \in L^1(\bT)$, we write $P[w]$ instead of $P[wdm]$ and we say that $u$ admits a positive \textit{quasi-bounded} harmonic majorant.
-The next two theorems are among the main results proved in \cite{hartmann2004}.
+The next theorem is one of the main results proved in \cite{hartmann2004}.